-Union City Borough is located within the nationally recognized South Branch French Creek Greenway.
-The total length of the Greenway corridor is nearly 24 miles and varies in width from less than 1,000 feet wide through Union City Borough, to nearly a mile near the City of Corry.
-An associated Water Trail network is also located through the Borough.
-French Creek is nationally recognized as one of the most biologically and recreationally important
+Union City Borough is located within the South Branch French Creek Greenway.
+This greenway runs adjacent to South Branch French Creek.
+The total length of the Greenway corridor is nearly 24 miles.
+The width varies from less than 1,000 feet in some places